img

 Single image after extracting it from grid in Discord

-In Midjourney v6.1, you will see 14 buttons:
+You will see 14 buttons:

 • Upscale: This will double the size of the image (x2).
 Subtle Mode preserves the original details as much as possible.
 Creative Mode allows Midjourney AI to add missing details or enhance unclear areas.